hsinfuyeh/hsinfuyeh.github.io/_posts/2016-04-17-css-layout.markdown

   top: 0;
   z-index: 1;
 }
-(z-index: won't work if there's on position value )
+．z-index: will not work if there is no position value
 {% endhighlight %}